johnsonjoshua16/PW/README.md

 ---
 ## License

-PW is made available under the MIT License.
+PW is made available under the Apache License.
 See the (#LICENSE) file for details.

 ---
 ## Contact